Nexumi/ConsoleBuddy/README.md

 - pretty - (New) Pretty prints the files of the current directory
   - Only works on correctly named files
 - top - (New) Jumps back to the saved location
-- update - (New) Automatically downloads and replaces the current install of your ConsoleBuddy
+- update - (New) Opens the download page for ConsoleBuddy
 - version - (New) Shows the current version of ConsoleBuddy that you are using and also checks for updates
 - setup - (New) Unzips and generates the rubrics for the current submissions
   - Usage: setup <assignment> <grader’s name>